-If your portal account has the Advanced Web Security with Risk Controls and Web Applications add-on license, the Source and Destinations constructs in the Content Filtering and Threat Protection policy editors contain the Geolocation construct.
+If your Web Security Service portal account has the Advanced Web Security with Risk Controls and Web Applications add-on license, the Source and Destinations constructs in the Content Filtering and Threat Protection policy editors contain the Geolocation construct.
 This allows you to create policy based on from what country or to what country a content request occurs.

 Tip: Geolocations are supported with the Universal Policy Enforcement (UPE) solution if the on-premises ProxySG also is provisioned with the correct license.

 Because of how the WSS determines the geolocation (country), this policy is best suited for the following connectivity methods.

 - Mobile Devices (iOS, Android)

 Be advised of the following details.